IJ1A021 Italian Literature I

 Learning outcomes

-The purpose of this course is to acquaint students with the history of Italian literature and to provide them with the critical tools needed to analyze major Italian literary works.
-Students are also guided to the study of the basics of prosody, philology and stylistic analysis.
+The course aims to familiarise students with Italian literary history and provide them with the critical tools necessary for the analysis of Italian literary texts.
+Students will be accompanied in the study of the foundations of prosody, philology and stylistic analysis.

 Syllabus

-• Main topics covered in the course: - Selected poems from Letteratura francescana, Scuola siciliana, Lirica toscana and Dolce Stilnovo; - A selection of Dante’s works, Petrarca’s Rerum Volgarium Fragmenta and of Boccaccio’s Decameron.
+Main topics covered in the course: - A selection of texts from Dante's Divine Comedy, the Rerum Volgarium Fragmenta by Petrarch and from Boccaccio's Decameron.

 Literature